 What is copyediting?

 Copyediting is the process of getting your raw material ready for publication, either in print or digitally.
 It involves making sure your work reads well and is accurate, consistent and suitable for the intended audience.
-Copyediting covers a broader range of issues in more depth than proofreading – the Chartered Institute of Editing and Proofreading has an excellent and thorough explanation on its website.
+Copyediting covers a broader range of issues in more depth than proofreading, which is focused on making minimal changes.

 During a copyedit, as well as looking for errors of spelling, punctuation and grammar, I will suggest edits at sentence and paragraph level to help your writing flow more smoothly.
 I will also flag up inconsistencies, factual errors and any areas where your meaning isn’t clear to me.